-Treatment of Chiari malformation depends on the form, severity and associated symptoms.
-Regular monitoring, medications and surgery are treatment options.
-In some cases, no treatment is needed.
+Treatment of Chiari malformation depends on the type and the symptoms.
+Regular monitoring, medicines and surgery are treatment options.
+Sometimes no treatment is needed.

-Many people with Chiari malformation have no signs or symptoms and don't need treatment.
-Their condition is detected only when tests are performed for unrelated disorders.
-However, depending on the type and severity, Chiari malformation can cause a number of problems.
+Many people with Chiari malformation have no symptoms and don't need treatment.
+They learn they have Chiari malformation only when tests are performed for unrelated conditions.
+But some types of Chiari malfunction can cause symptoms.

 The more common types of Chiari malformation are: